devRaphael13/py4paystack/README.md

 trans = Transaction('ExampleSecretKey') # or
 trans = Paystack('ExampleSecretKey).transaction()

-trans.initialize('testemail@gmail.com', 120934)
+res = trans.initialize('testemail@test.com', 120934)
 ```

-Where 'testemail@gmail.com' is the users email and 120934 is the amount in the smallest denomination of the currency i.e in Naira it would be N1,209.34k
+Where 'testemail@test.com' is the users email and 120934 is the amount in the smallest denomination of the currency i.e in Naira the user would be paying N1,209.34k

 This returns data in JSON format e.g something that looks like this